torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 ## 1. Introduction

-Queries are expressed to LiteCore as JSON, so they can be easily transformed and converted to internal representations like [SQL][9].
-This document describes the schema.
+Couchbase Lite's query builder API generates an intermediate representation of the query, which is then given to LiteCore to translate to SQL and execute.
+That representation is expressed as a JSON schema; this document describes it.

+>**STATUS:** At this time (Nov 2019) it is not possible to use this JSON syntax directly in Couchbase Lite, except for [Couchbase Lite For C][CBL_C].

-A query is described as a sort of parse tree.
+A query is described in JSON as a sort of parse tree.
 Each **node** of the tree describes an **operation** and a list of **operands** (children).
 The operations can be arithmetic, comparison, logical, etc. The number of operands depends on the operation; for example, `NOT` has exactly one, `-` has one or two (negation or subtraction), `AND` has two or more.

 A node is represented in JSON as an array, where the first element is a string naming the operation, and the other elements represent the operands (often nested arrays); for example `["=", ["+", 2, 2], 5]`.
 (If you know LISP or any functional languages, this should look pretty familiar!)